updeshxp/scrcpy-android/README.md

 - Open scrcpy app and enter ip address of device to be mirrored.

-- Select display parametrs and birate from drop-down menu.(1280x720 and 2Mbps works best.)
+- Select display parameters and bitrate from drop-down menu.(1280x720 and 2Mbps works best.)

 - Set **Navbar** switch if the device to be mirrored has only hardware navigation buttons.